Mallorca's west - from the valley of the oranges

 Tip 3: Son Marroig

-This manor house with its romantic Carrara marble temple was commissioned by the Austrian Archduke Ludwig Salvator, Mallorca's first tourist.
+The manor house with the romantic Carrara marble temple was commissioned by the Austrian Archduke Ludwig Salvator, Mallorca's first tourist.
 The imposing estate lines the cliff opposite the island of Na Foradada and forms a nature reserve with Son Moragues and the Miramar monastery.
-Son Marroig is popular as a backdrop for a marriage proposal or to get married in Mallorca.
+Son Marroig is popular as a backdrop for a marriage proposal or for getting married on Mallorca.

 Valdemossa auf Mallorca